FusionAuth/fusionauth-site/site/_posts/2020-05-22-building-cli-app-with-device-grant-and-golang.md

 1. Your application form should look something like the below, and if so then you're doing great!
 Click the save button in the top right. {% include _image.liquid src="/assets/img/blogs/golang-cli-device-grant/fa-create-application-example.png" alt="FusionAuth Create Application Example." class="img-fluid" figure=false style="margin-bottom:0" %}
 1. Now, view your newly created application by clicking the green "🔍" and copy the Client ID as we'll need that later.

-Great -- your FusionAuth Application is set up, so now we just need two more things from the FusionAuth UI before moving forward:
+Great -- your FusionAuth Application is set up, so now we just need two more things from the FusionAuth UI:

 1. Your **Tenant ID** -- You can find this easily by clicking the "Tenants" tab on the left sidebar and then copying the "Id" value for the "Default" tenant.
 1. A new **API Key** -- This one requires a couple more clicks:
    1. Click "Settings > API Keys" on the left sidebar.
    1. Next click our friendly green "➕" button to add a new API Key.
    1. Give your new key a name (again, you can't go wrong with "Device Code Grant Example") and leave everything else the same.
 Hit save.
-   1. Finally, copy the "Id" value for your new key from the table.
+   1. Copy the "Id" value for your new key from the table.

+Finally, add a user to your FusionAuth application.

+1. Go to **Users** and add a user.
+I used "getgif@example.com" and unchecked "Send email to setup password" to set the user's password.
+1. Save the user.
+1. Edit the same user.
+1. Add a registration for your "Device Code Grant Example" application.
+1. Save the user.

 Sweet, our FusionAuth administrivia is out of the way now that we have our Client ID, Tenant ID, and API Key!
 Hurrah!